niebert/PanDocElectron/README.md

 ```
 Call `electron-rebuild` any time when you install new modules that are not part
 of the listed electron APIs (sess [http://electron.atom.io/docs/api](http://electron.atom.io/docs/api))
-It was reported that electron-rebuild could be very slow and creates no output in the
+It was reported that `electron-rebuild` could be very slow and creates no output in the
 command shell.
-So be patient wn:
+So be patient if you start `electron-rebuild` and do not stop with Ctrl-C.
-“electron-rebuild is REALLY slow”

-... and aside from that:
-“electron-rebuild does NOT output ANYTHING”

-It's really misleading...

-The first time I used it, I was thinking that it was not working at all, and I Ctrl-C it multiple times...
-Then, I finally give it a last chance to shine, while I was making a tea.
-On my two year old laptop, it takes few minutes.

 Also people installing your supa-ground-breaking package are not aware of electron-rebuild, so you have to add a line into your package.json, so it will kick-in at installation time.
 Here is the line: